-Residency requirements of Nevada No Fault Divorce One of the divorcing partners must be residing in this state for minimum 6 weeks before the divorce papers are filed.
-One of the following counties is chosen for filing the divorce papers.
+Residency requirements of Nevada No Fault Divorce The residency requirement is one of the primary conditions to be satisfied by the interested parties.
+Either of two divorcing spouse should be resided in the state for at least six weeks before the divorce papers are filed.
+The following counties is chosen for filing the divorce papers:

-Issue of waiting period In this state, no waiting period has been prescribed for this sort of divorce.
-The paperwork is reviewed by the court.
-In case, the paperwork is complete, the divorce may be granted in 1 to 2 weeks.
+Issues pertaining waiting period In this state, no waiting period has been prescribed for no fault divorce.
+The paperwork is mainly reviewed by the court in accordance with the need of the court judges.
+In case, the paperwork is complete, the divorce may be granted in one to two weeks from the date of filing.
 Financial aspects of the divorce This is a community property state.
 As per the law, the property that is attained by the divorcing partners prior to the marriage is retained by the partners.
-The property that is acquired during marital life is distributed amongst the parties on the basis of merits of one divorcing partner over the other or financial conditions of the partners.
+Such property is commonly known as separate property.
+On the other hand, the property that is acquired during marital life is distributed amongst the parties on the basis of the requirements of each divorcing partner over the other or financial conditions of the partners.
 The divorcing partners have the right to develop a written agreement with or without the assistance of a Nevada divorce lawyer.
-By means of this written agreement, they can divide marital property, pay existing debts and arrange for child support.
-If the divorcing partner, who pays child support amount, lives outside this state, then it becomes essential to use the services of a non-Nevada divorce lawyer.
+By means of this written agreement, they can divide marital property, make efficient distribution of debts or property and arrange for child support.
+If the divorcing partner who pays child support amount lives outside this state, then it becomes essential to use the services of a non-Nevada divorce lawyer.
 Spousal support is not granted on the basis of fault of either spouse.
 The financial consequences of imposing alimony and the economic condition of each partner are taken into account.
-In this issue, there is a tremendous need of the services of a divorce lawyer of this state to guide the divorcing couple through their defense.
-Certain aspects of Nevada No Fault Divorce
+To sort this issue, there is a tremendous need of the services of a divorce lawyer of this state to guide the divorcing couple with their defense.
+Certain aspects of Nevada No Fault Divorce In Nevada, the no fault divorce cases includes settlement of some crucial issues like child custody or support, asset distribution etc, are mainly resolved on the basis of definite terms and conditions defined for this state:

-If all the above mentioned documents are in place and both divorcing partners accede in writing to have a divorce without a hearing, then, the judge may issue a summary judgment that ends the marriage.
+If all the above mentioned documents are in place and both divorcing partners accede in writing to have a divorce without a hearing, then the judge may issue a summary judgment that ends the marriage.
+As a result, Nevada no fault divorce can simply take place without the involvement of any complicated legal step.

 |